StormDragon77/Stormilla/README.md

 # [Stormilla](https://www.planetminecraft.com/texture-pack/fixed-inconsistencies/)

-This github repository is used as an issue tracker and wiki.
+This github repository is used as an issue tracker, wiki and file archive.
+Releases can be found on [Modrinth](https://modrinth.com/resourcepack/stormilla) and [CurseForge](https://www.curseforge.com/minecraft/texture-packs/stormilla).<br />[PlanetMinecraft](https://www.planetminecraft.com/texture-pack/fixed-inconsistencies/) has links to latest downloads only.

 You can suggest or report a bug by opening a new issue in Issues.
 You can also open an issue for wiki changes.